rjoberon/dsat/_posts/2024-07-28-solving-a-mystery.md

 content (but a slightly different size) from `dsatnord.mp` are not used at all.

-Having thought a bit more about this discovery I looked again at lower four fifths of the greyscale representation of the `unknown2` part (first image in this post) and realized why it always looked so suspicious to me: it basically shows a distorted greyscale version of the two images.
-With the right number of columns – three times the image width, since the three RGB values result in three greyscale pixels – and a the correct start byte the aerial image should be visible.
+Having thought a bit more about this discovery I looked again at the lower four fifths of the greyscale representation of the `unknown2` part (first image in this post) and realised why it always looked so suspicious to me: it basically shows a distorted greyscale version of the two images.
+With the right number of columns – three times the image width, since the three RGB values of one colour pixel result in three greyscale pixels – and a correct start byte the aerial image should be visible.
 So I did this:

 ```sh
 dd if=dsatnord.mp of=aerial1.dat bs=1 skip=10694851 count=975840